 Agave atrovirens Karw. ex Salm-Dyck

-Agave atrovirens is the largest of all the Agaves.
-The leaves are up to 15 feet (4.5 m) long, up to 16 inches (40 cm) wide, and have smooth, dark green surfaces marked with gray bud imprints and small, dark brown teeth and terminal spines.
-They form a rosette, from the center of which, after many years, a panicle of flowers emerges on a long stalk.
+Agave atrovirens is a succulent that forms a rosette from the center of which, after many years, a panicle of flowers emerges on a long stalk.
+It is the largest of all the Agaves.
+Leaves are up to 15 feet (4.5 m) long, up to 16 inches (40 cm) wide.
+They have smooth dark green surfaces marked with gray bud imprints, small, dark brown teeth, and terminal spines.
 At first, the flower stalk looks like a vast stalk of asparagus, but later grows up to 40 feet (12.2 m) tall and develops side branches near the top and numerous flowers which open red and gradually turn yellow.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).